phalcon-orphanage/docs/en/reference/tutorial-invo-2.rst

         }
     }

-For simplicity, we have used "sha1_" to store the password hashes in the database, however, this algorithm is not recommended in real applications, use ":doc:`bcrypt <security>`" instead.
+For the sake of simplicity, we have used "sha1_" to store the password hashes in the database, however, this algorithm is not recommended in real applications, use ":doc:`bcrypt <security>`" instead.

 Note that multiple public attributes are accessed in the controller like: $this->flash, $this->request or $this->session.